bitfieldaudio/OTTO/README.md

 The software will be set up to run on a Raspberry Pi, with a small AMOLED screen, 4 rotary encoders, and around 20 buttons.
 This can then be built into any kind of enclosure, with or without a midi keyboard and other bells and whistles.

 # Current progress
 A lot of the main software backend is completed.
 The 4-track tapedeck is implemented, along with the mixer and the metronome.
-We are working hard on synths and drums, currently theres a proof of concept additive drum synthesizer, and drum and synth samplers.
+We are working hard on synths and drums, currently there's a proof of concept additive drum synthesizer, and drum and synth samplers.

 Currently, it runs in a window on your desktop, and uses [jack](http://jackaudio.org/) for audio.
 We have been considering using [portaudio](http://portaudio.com/) instead, as it is better for cross platform development.
-Currently the TOP-1 only runs on linux, but there are efforts to get it running on [OS X](https://github.com/topisani/TOP-1/issues/13) and windows.
+Currently the TOP-1 only runs on Linux, but there are efforts to get it running on [OS X](https://github.com/topisani/TOP-1/issues/13) and Windows.

-## Keybindings
+## Key bindings
-These are the keybindings currently emulating the hardware buttons:
+These are the key bindings currently emulating the hardware buttons:

 | Key         | Action              | Key                 | Action              |
 |-------------|---------------------|---------------------|---------------------|